mattkerbyy/My-Portfolio/README.md

     ```

 2. Open the project folder with your preferred code editor.
-3. Open `home.html` in your browser to see the site.
+3. In your terminal, run `python manage.py runserver` to start the development server and view the site in your browser.

 ## Why I Made This